rlangbehn/mybot_ws/README.md

 ## Todo

-This list will go away
+Using [this](http://moorerobots.com/blog/post/1) as a base

-1. migrate mybot_ws to melodic
+1. ~~migrate mybot_ws to melodic~~
-1. make it run in docker (single container)
+1. ~~make it run in docker (single container)~~
-1. connect video into docker
+1. connect video into docker: https://wiki.ros.org/docker/Tutorials/GUI
-1. make it interract with gazebo on mac (host-only network)
+1. make it interract with gazebo on mac (host-only network ?)
 1. make gazebo work in a container
 1. make gazebo work with remote video
-1. make it interract with gazebo in container (host-only network)
+1. make it interract with gazebo in container (host-only network ?)
 1. make it all automatable
-1. document

 ## Licence